carolinamattsson/carolinamattsson.github.io/pages/research.md

 ---

 # Research
-As people and companies go about their business, they are leaving a treasure trove of data about the real economy---down at its most basic unit—-on the servers of payment processing institutions worldwide.
+As people and companies go about their business, they are leaving a treasure trove of data about the real economy---down at its most basic unit—on the servers of payment processing institutions worldwide.
 How individual transactions come together to create the economy as a whole is a compelling question worthy of both empirical and theoretical study.

 ### Publications